Latest posts by Dennis Restauro (see all)

 - What is ESPN+ (ESPN Plus) and How to Watch It - 2019-12-04

 Video files can be quite large.
 Cord-cutters rely on streaming, and unreasonable monthly data-caps can be a hinderance.
-We’ve covered ISPs offering affordable home internet in the past.
+We’ve covered ISPs offering internet without a cable bundle in the past.
 Today, I wanted to provide a list of ISPs that don’t force monthly data caps on their customers.

 ISPs with No Monthly Data Limit

 Verizon Fios – Not only did I cut the cord with Verizon Fios Internet service, but they now offer up to a gigabit with no monthly data limit.
 Check out this special offer page for details.
 They offer assistance in areas of New York, New Jersey, Maryland, Virginia, Pennsylvania, Rhode Island, Massachusetts, Connecticut, Delaware, and Washington, D.C.

 Spectrum – Charter’s Spectrum doesn’t saddle customers with a monthly data limit.
 They offer up to over 100 Mbps for under $50 per month in parts of the country.
 Call (833) 589-0058 to take advantage of the offer.